- What Does Disk Cleanup Do?

 > type “services.msc”) and stop Windows Update Service.
 Then, go to the Software Distribution folder and delete the files in there.

-It’s better to use PC optimizers like Auslogics BoostSpeed that can find these duplicate files, automatically defragment your drive, and clean your registry.
+It’s more effective to use PC cleaners and optimizers like Auslogics BoostSpeed that can find these duplicate files, automatically defragment your drive, and clean your registry.
 This will ensure your PC runs at its best.

 Run Windows Disk Cleanup to Free Up Disk Space: Completed